-For the past four years, Lebanon's economy has been locked in a prolonged crisis that has seen the currency lose 98 per cent of its value and inflation rocket to 200 per cent (Al Jazeera, 2023).
-The World Bank has described this brutal contraction as one normally associated with 'conflicts or wars' (The World Bank, 2022).
+For the past four years, Lebanon's economy has been locked in a prolonged crisis that has seen the currency lose 98 per cent of its value and inflation rocket to 200 per cent.
+The World Bank has described this brutal contraction as one normally associated with 'conflicts or wars'.
 While the official exchange rate has the Lebanese pound pegged at (Lebanese Pound) LBP15,000 to the US dollar, the exchange rate on parallel markets on 29 March 2023 was LBP142,000 to the dollar.
+To provide a sense of the precipitative decline in currency value, the exchange rate when I was last in Lebanon in December 2022 was LBP40,000 Lebanese pounds to the dollar.
+Hard currency cannot be withdrawn at ATMs which dispense the local currency at the official rate.
+This means that anyone with access to dollars and euros head to the currency exchange booths that have proliferated since the crisis began in 2019 when the official exchange rate was LBP1,500 to the dollar.

-The economic crisis was the culmination of decades of sectarianism, political corruption and financial mismanagement.
-In October 2019, the government introduced new taxation measures, including a tariff on the free messaging service WhatsApp, which sparked a wave of antiausterity protests (Amnesty International, 2020).
-In March 2020, this political and economic crisis triggered a default on a \$1.2 billion Eurobond repayment due to unavailable foreign reserves as Lebanon's debt burden reached 170 per cent of GDP (Agence France-Presse, 2020).
+The economic crisis was sparked by a wave of anti-austerity protests in October 2019 in response to new taxation measures planned by the government, including a tariff on the free messaging service WhatsApp, widely used in the country.
+In March 2020, this political and economic crisis triggered a default on a \$1.2 billion Eurobond repayment due to unavailable foreign reserves as Lebanon's debt burden reached 170 per cent of Gross Domestic Product (GDP).